planetfederal/workshops/workshops/geoserver/adv/slides/slides.rst

 With WMS, it is possible only to retrieve information (GET requests).
 And with basic WFS, this is true as well.
 But WFS can have the ability to be “transactional,” meaning that it is possible to POST information back to the server for editing.

 This is a very powerful feature, in that it allows for format-agnostic editing of geospatial features.
-One doesn’t need to know anything about the underlying data format (which database was used) in order to make edits.
+One doesn't need to know anything about the underlying data format (which database was used) in order to make edits.

 GeoServer has full support for Transactional WFS.